abhith/abhith.net/Blog/Xamarin development - problems and solutions/README.md

 I reported the problem to VisualStudio developer community and here is the [link](https://developercommunity.visualstudio.com/content/problem/106582/unable-to-sign-in-to-xamarin-account-unhandled-act.html)

 #### Update 2:
-I was trying login in VS 2017 Preview 15.4.0 and it wasn't working.
+**Solution for #2**: I was trying login in VS 2017 Preview 15.4.0 and it wasn't working.
 After adding the Xamarin related feature pack to my 15.3.3 stable VS 2017, I tried the login in it and it worked.
 Then checked the login status in VS preview and that was also in the same state as in the stable.

 ## Image
 ### Post Image